Middle Upper Rhine

 Due to the presence of Daimler AG, an automobile cluster has developed.
 Furthermore, industry emphases are on energy, IT and nanotechnology.
 Particularly the Karlsruhe area takes an exceptional position here.
 Europe-wide, it is considered the leading location in the information and communication technologies.
 Resident clusters (e.g. Karlsruhe energy forum etc.) mostly act across the borders due to the geographical situation.

 Known resident enterprise names of the region are Bosch, Daimler, Siemens or dm.
 Furthermore, a great number of medium-sized and small enterprises that are quite often market leaders in their field contribute to the success of the region.

 The innovation strength of the Middle Upper Rhine region is also reflected in the dense structure of the university landscape.
 Especially Karlsruhe plays a decisive role.
 Here, a university, three art and music universities, a pedagogic university as well as a dual and a private university each are located.
 Particularly in the fields of engineering sciences and natural sciences, the Karlsruher Institut für Technologie KIT (Karlsruhe institute for technology) has an excellent reputation.
-It is one of the nine German elite universities and takes number 93 on the world ranking list (QS world university ranking).
+It is one of the eleven German elite universities and takes number 116 on the world ranking list (QS world university ranking).
 The excellent science landscape is complemented with several well-known research institutions.